 Finally, the physical machines are extremely well designed and quite easy to use and get the hang of – and they come with a cool sample project with excellent detailed instructions, to help you learn what you’re doing and get familiar with the software and hardware.

-Here’s another oft-made claim on other sites which I don’t quite understand, that the Cricut is quite an expensive machine.
+Here’s another often made claim on other sites which I don’t quite understand, that the Cricut is quite an expensive sticker machine.

 We’re really focusing on two Cricut machines here:

-What do I Need to Make Stickers on a Cricut Cutting Machine?
+What do I Need for Creating Stickers on a Cricut Sticker Machine?

-You can also do this with other artwork, like older classic pieces from the great masters, but you have to be very careful that the images you are using are public domain – that is, they are free to use without permission or royalties.
+You can also make stickers from other artwork, like older classic pieces from the great masters, but you have to be very careful that the images you are using are public domain – that is, they are free to use without permission or royalties.